Sydney Gay and Lesbian Mardi Gras: 2010 to 2019

-The name of the festival was subsequently restored as the Sydney Gay and Lesbian Mardi Gras.

 In 2013, the New South Wales Police were accused of police brutality after a video shot by a bystander and uploaded to YouTube showed a handcuffed man thrown to the ground twice by an officer.
 The man repeatedly kicked police officers before being handcuffed.
 By 2014, all charges against the bystander were withdrawn by police and the officer concerned was facing disciplinary proceedings.
 Disciplinary proceedings against the officer were withdrawn.

 On a number of occasions, there have been controversies with, and bans of, the UFO-related Raelians participation in the parade.
 A Raelian spokesman said the bans were unfair as the Raelians support non-discrimination and have gay and lesbian members.

 In 2012 Mardi Gras organisers faced the issue of having a Sydney Polyamorists float in the parade, whilst also promoting same-sex marriage for couples.
 Particularly, as the 2012 Mardi Gras theme was "universal and infinite love", some polyamorists felt discriminated against.
 The issue was resolved with a polyamory float, based on the theme, "Queer Polyamory".
 In the 2014 Mardi Gras there was another float, "Polyamory Sydney 'Birds of a Feather, love together' – the infinite love Nest".

-In 2015, some members of the LGBTIQ community argued that the Mardi Gras perpetuates gay stereotypes and excludes other members of the LGBTIQ community.
+In 2015, the organisation was accused of perpetuating gay stereotypes and for excluding other members of the LGBTIQ community.

+In 2019, an attempt was made to include more groups under the queer umbrella, but this was voted down by the gay and lesbian members, who wanted the event to remain exclusive.
+This decision was met with criticism, as the current name excludes bisexual, transgender, intersex, and other identities, leading people to feel excluded from the organization's official title.